 What about Hiding the Vehicle?

-Hiding the vehicle is obviously not recommended.
+Hiding the vehicle is obviously not recommended for several reasons.
 Some borrowers do resort to this strategy.
 Unfortunately, this only delays the inevitable and increases the cost of the loan.

 The title loan agreement likely has a clause about hiding the vehicle.
 Interest will continue to accrue in most cases and the lender will have no choice but to repossess the vehicle.